thedynamiclinker/sudocode/lost+found/We.md

 1: I'm gonna need an explanation of why this is different from the tribe thing.

 0: I don't want to derail the book.
-I'll explain in [[numbers]].
+I'll explain in [[lost+found/init/In the Beginning|the beginning]].

-## The beginning
+### The Sink

-1: Ow, f\*ck sh\*t g\*d d\*mn I think I pulled a muscle that time.
-You need to warn me before this pop b\*\*eshit zero, it's jarring to get verbally yanked into another universe all the time so unless I get a day off to rest after all this you need to give a bit a heads up when we---

-0: Sorry I wasn't listening.
-That was a lot of stars though so thanks for the words, I'm sure whatever it was was good.

-1: Why are you like this?
+0: Sinking.

+1: Sinking?

-0: Ok!
-So last we left off, mathematics was sinking.
+0: Mathematics was sinking.
 Something had to be done, and quick.

 1: _(Reluctantly)_ What's the problem?
 These infinite numbers don't seem like that big of a deal.
 I mean sure they're weird, but infinity doesn't seem that scary to me, like how is this a threat to calculus or geometry exactly?

 0: Because of what happened next.

 1: What happened next?

+0: Well soon after Cantor rocked the boat, someone else tipped it over completely.

+1: Completely?

+0: Completely.
+Mathematics always seemed like solid ground.
+Somewhere safe.
+Soon after Cantor, it seemed like everything we might be washed away in a flood of paradoxes.

+1: When was this?

 0: The beginning.